Wild Pages with Sue Schlabach

 SIGNUP DEADLINE: July 13

-The signup deadline is to ensure the retreat moves forward.
 Also, if you're in need of financial assistance, please contact us.

 Wild Pages is a four-day immersive art retreat where painting, memory, and handmade books come together.
 Through layered work in watercolor, gouache, ink, and simple printmaking, you’ll create a series of expressive pages inspired by place, home, and your own visual storytelling.